Is Push/Pull/Legs a good split?

 What is a Good PPL Program?

 Well, if you are just getting started or have been lifting for a little bit, the Reddit PPL is a great push/pull/legs program that is designed for novice and early intermediate lifters.
 The Reddit PPL program is a 6-day per week Push Pull Legs split to pack on significant strength and muscle mass.

 The Reddit PPL Program was created by redditor Metallicapda, and the program gained fame as an effective powerbuilding program, with proven results by thousands of Redditors and lifters across the internet.

+By using the Boostcamp App for your training routine, you'll have all the tools you need to develop a strong mind-muscle connection and break through plateaus.
+Download the Boostcamp App today and take your workouts to the next level!
 If you do not like that one, there are plenty of PPL programs on the Boostcamp app, and many of those workout programs are free of charge!

 PPL Split Wrap Up

 Overall, the push/pull/legs routine is certainly beneficial, no matter the stage you are at in your lifting career.
 We certainly enjoy a good PPL program, whether the end goal is for strength or size.